YuukanOO/uniformcss.com/docs/customization/custom-properties.md

 ---

-## Add to Core Library <span class="ml-6 inline-flex align-items-center px-8 h-20 font-sm leading-0 font-bold radius-round bg-blue bg-brighten-500 color-white align-middle">Advanced</span>
+## Add to Core Library <span class="ml-6 inline-flex align-items-center px-8 h-20 font-sm leading-0 bold radius-round bg-blue bg-brighten-500 color-white align-middle">Advanced</span>

 Adding utilities through the utilities map can be a useful to quickly add properties however when adding many, your Uniform configuration may become long.
 To avoid this problem custom properties can also be added natively to the core library.